OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/tests/introduction.md

 The specification is under active development and is not backwards compatible with any previous versions.

 Each test is described on a separate page.
-The description includes a variable service template, variability inputs, expected errors, expected variability-resolved service template and so on along with an explanation about the expected processing.
+The description includes typically a variable service template, variability inputs, expected errors, expected variability-resolved service template and so on along with an explanation about the expected processing.